 After about four miles of walking, we reached Lake Union Park at 860 Terry Ave.
-N at the south end of the lake.
+N. at the south end of the lake.
 Here we could have passed several hours touring the Museum of History and Industry (MOHAI), the Center for Wooden Boats, Northwest Seaport, Steamship Virginia V and generally enjoying the park.
-Wanting to continue, we saved these for another day, fueled up on ice cream from a food truck and kept going.
-Note: Lake Union Park has public restrooms and the pedestrian bridge on the west side of the park remains closed for repairs.
+Wanting to continue and fueled up on ice cream from a food truck, we decided to save those diversions for another day and kept going.

-From Lake Union Park, we headed north where the trail parallels Westlake Avenue.
-We didn’t see as many parks, but we stopped at a couple of street-end overlooks to take in the view of houseboats and yachts.
+From Lake Union Park, we headed north where the trail parallels Westlake Ave.
+We didn’t see as many parks, but we stopped at a couple of street-end overlooks to take in the view of houseboats and some sizable yachts.

 Once across the bridge, you can descend the steps to the right to continue the last mile along the Burke Gilman Trail back to Gas Works Park.
 Or, take a tour of Fremont (see below).

 Even though we all had sore feet at the end of this hike, we loved exploring iconic Seattle sights as well as seeing the entire perimeter of beautiful Lake Union.

 - Reference the trail map to find the way.
 The entire loop, without the Fremont detour, is 6.2 miles.

 - There isn’t much shade, so pack plenty of water and sunblock if it’s sunny.
 The walkway is almost entirely paved so if you bring your dog, consider that the surface may be hot for paws.

 - This trail is shared between bikes and foot traffic — and while some areas are marked with bike and pedestrian lanes, not all are, so watch out for bike traffic.
 Especially if your kids are like mine, who like to wander all over the trail!